lixiang-222/StratMed/README.md

 ## Citation & Acknowledgement
 We are grateful to everyone who contributed to this project.
 The article has been published in the journal Knowledge-Based System.
 You are welcome to quote our work or provide valuable guidance.
 Related papers：https://www.sciencedirect.com/science/article/pii/S0950705123009887

+If the code and the paper are useful for you, it is appreciable to cite our paper:
 ```bash
 @article{li2024stratmed,
   title={StratMed: Relevance stratification between biomedical entities for sparsity on medication recommendation},